Constructing Witnesses for Lower Bounds on Behavioural Distances: Introduction

 As in the case of bisimilarity, we would like these notions to be as robust as possible, making behavioural distances a clear area of interest.
-In the quantitative setting, the exact computation of distances could be used to give a measure of apartness.
-However, this misses the evidence or witness aspect of apartness.
-Instead, the dual picture to the existing coinductive proof principle gives a means of constructing evidence in the form of lower bounds to the distance which we define as a least fixed point.
-These show states to be at least a certain distance apart.
-This idea has recently been explored in~\cite{DBLP:journals/lmcs/BaldanEKP23}.
-That work is phrased mainly in terms of bounding greatest fixed points from above, and achieves this by defining a measure of how much a candidate for the greatest fixed point can be increased.
-If no such increase is possible, we have an upper bound.
+In the quantitative setting, the dual of the existing coinductive proof methods allows us to obtain lower bounds on distances between states, i.e., we can show states to be at least a certain distance apart.
+This type of bound has recently been explored in~\cite{DBLP:journals/lmcs/BaldanEKP23}.
+They define a measure of how much a candidate for the least fixed point can be decreased.
+If no such decrease is possible, we have a lower bound.

 In this work, we take an alternative approach, based essentially on Kleene's chain construction of least fixed points~\cite{Kleene1952Introduction}.
 For the case of behavioural distances, this starts from an order-preserving functional, say \(\Gamma \colon \PMet_X \to \PMet_X\), on the space of pseudometric spaces on a set \(X\).
 To approach the least fixed point \(\mu \Gamma\) from below, we can start from the constant zero distance \(\bot\) and iteratively apply \(\Gamma\) giving the chain \(\bot \leq \Gamma(\bot) \leq \Gamma^2(\bot) \leq \ldots\).
 As is noted in~\cite{DBLP:journals/lmcs/BaldanEKP23}, fully applying \(\Gamma\) iteratively in this way is not a desirable means of obtaining bounds.
 Instead, we will develop an inductive derivation system allowing the construction of lower bounds for chosen pairs of states.

-Further, we give a number of optimisations of this reasoning technique, in order to make the system as usable as we can.
+However, simply translating the definition of the behavioural distance to proof rules does not work; to obtain a usable derivation system we must show that proof steps need only consider direct successors of the involved states.
+This means that finite derivations can be constructed also for systems with infinite states space.
+We further reduce the work required for proofs, and thus also the size of the derivations, by showing that recursive proofs are only required for a subset of these successors.